 Matthew 7:21-27, KJV

 For those of us who are advancing in age, obviously, these issues should be of utmost concern.
 It is imperative that we examine our lives, and determine whether or not we are truly living the remainder of our lives wisely, in a way which is pleasing to the Lord.
 As I asked some years ago in another article that touches on this same topic, are you redeeming the time?
 For me personally, these questions have motivated me to take my work for the Lord even more seriously.
-I am by no means a spiritual giant, and I have my human weaknesses as well, and I haven't always used my time as diligently for the Lord as I ought to.
+I am by no means a spiritual giant.
+I have my human weaknesses as well.
+Like many of you, I don't always use my time as diligently for the Lord as I ought to.
 However, I want to build upon the Rock, and not on the sand, using wood, hay or stubble.
 As the Apostle Paul was inspired to write:

 "For other foundation can no man lay than that is laid, which is Jesus Christ.
 Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble; Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort it is.
 If any man's work abide which he hath built thereupon, he shall receive a reward.
 If any man's work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire."

 If I were to claim a new verse at this time in my own life, I suppose that it might be the following one, which is also found in Paul's first Epistle to the Corinthian brethren:

 "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."